 In February 1932, most of the Orleans pieces were being modeled and Ravenna with decals was being made for buyers such as J.C.
 Penney.
 More pieces were to be added to Orleans in March and April as well as Ravenna, namely the 9" oval baker and a pickle dish.
 These would be the last pieces made for the line.
 There was a jug ordered for Ravenna in August of 1933, but it was never modeled.
 The actual date Ravenna was discontinued isn't clear, but most agree it was by the late 1930s.

 While Ravenna was short lived, Orleans continued to endure.
-Patterns were being made in late 1932 and in February 1933, more pieces were made: the 10" baker, 9" patter, fruit cup, 10" nappy, and the 36s jug.
+Patterns were being made in late 1932 and in February 1933 (pattern O-79 is shown to the right).
+The assortment was expanded to include the 10" baker, 9" patter, fruit cup, 10" nappy, and the 36s jug.
 Orleans was made with decals for Woolworth's and continued with very little change until March 1936 when the sugar base was remodeled to accept a lid and the covered casserole (see photo at right) was finally added.
 On June 8, 1936, samples of Orleans were ordered in the art glazes commonly used on the Wells shape.
 This is the only date Rhead gives for Orleans in art glazes, and they must have been accepted since the shape has been found in at least three colors; rose, rust, and green.
 It was given the special name and backstamp: "Antique Orleans."

 Besides decals and art glazes, Orleans was made with platinum bands and underglaze treatments.
 It was phased out by HLC in the 1940s.
 Some pieces have been found with backstamps dating as late as 1946.
 While it was produced for almost fifteen years, examples are not easily found today.
 Plates, platters, and small bowls may be common, but the hollowware - sugar, creamer, sauceboat, casserole and jug are rather difficult to find.
 This is also the case with Ravenna.